I started Paystack in 2015 with Shola Akinlade and Ezra Olubi.

 Helloworld was also a collective.
 On larger projects, we enlisted friends like Onyekachi Mbaike, Lolu Bodunwa, Segun Famisa and Efe Money.

 In early 2014, I joined Lanre Oyedotun at Chronos as a web designer.
-Months later, he teamed up with Chuka Ofili and Ezra Olubi to become Delivery Science.
+Months later, he teamed up with Chuka Ofili and Ezra Olubi to start Delivery Science.

 At DS, we were encouraged to learn everything.
 Version control.
 Backend Development.
 Microservices.
 Monitoring.
 Everything.